Spectral Image Segmentation with Global Appearance Modeling

-Let $G_1$ and $G_2$ be two weighted graphs.
-Now we describe a spectral method for optimizing a convex combination of two normalized cut values,
+Let $G_1$ and $G_2$ be two weighted graphs over the same set of vertices.
+Now we describe a spectral method we have used as a heuristic for optimizing a convex combination of two normalized cut values,

-The approach is based on the Markov chain and conductance interpretation of normalized cuts (\cite{shi2000normalized,meila2001learning}).
+Our approach is based on the Markov chain and conductance interpretation of normalized cuts described in \cite{meila2001learning}.
 Let $W_1$ and $W_2$ be the weighted adjacency matrices of the two graphs while $D_1$ and $D_2$ are the diagonal degree matrices.
 Let,

 The matrices $P_1$ and $P_2$ define two Markov chains on $V$.
 The matrix $P$ also defines a Markov chain on $V$ where in one step we follow $P_1$ with probability $(1-\lambda)$ and $P_2$ with probability $\lambda$.
 We compute the second largest eigenvector of $P$ to find a cut $(A,B)$ with small conductance.